ChipSoftTech/microstore/README.md

 A micro application used to store data.
 File based RESTful API.
 Useful for microservices or client side applications that need a simple data store.

 ## Run
 npm install
 npm run-script build
 node ./lib/server.js

 ## Usage
 Data is stored in JSON files, one file per api route.
 For example, all requests to `/api/users` will read and update from users.json.

 ### Usage example
-1. Start server, storing files in the `json` directory: `microstore --data json`.
+1. Start server, storing files in the `json` directory: `microstore --data data`.
 2. Add a record from the command line: `curl http://localhost:3000/api/contacts -H "Content-Type: application/json" -d '{ "name": "Brian Carter", "email": "briancarter@chipsofttech.com" }' -X POST`
 3. Query all records from the command line: `curl http://localhost:3000/api/contacts`